Allergens

-We are ETA: Licensed, Certified and Insured Air Quality and Mold Testing Company
+We are ETA: Licensed, Certified, and Insured Mold Testing and Air Quality Testing Company

-Whether it’s peace of mind or identifying contaminants in your indoor environment , we can give you a breakdown of what potential allergens or particulates are circulating in your relative air.
-Along with a count to understand the affected level.
-The results given can also be used by an allergy specialist to see if you are allergic to anything notated on the samples taken.
+Whether it’s peace of mind or identifying contaminants in your indoor environment, we can give you a breakdown of what potential allergens or particulates are circulating in your relative air, along with a count to understand the affected level.
+The results can also be used by an allergy specialist to see if you are allergic to anything notated on the samples taken.

 What are Allergens?